gahyunson/gahyunson.github.io/_posts/2023-04-21-github-build-error.markdown

 If, you want to run on Local. have to choose 'theme'. 'remote_theme' must be comment. elif, you want to run on gitpages. have to choose 'remote_theme'. 'theme' must be comment.

+If you solve it and git push,
+that need some time for deployment. you just wait unitl deploy.